beetleboxorg/getting-started-raspberry-pi-ci-cd/README.md

 # Getting Started with CI/CD for Raspberry Pi tutorial | BeetleboxCI
-Welcome to the getting started with CI/CD for Raspberry Pu tutorial using BeetleboxCI.
+Welcome to the getting started with CI/CD for Raspberry Pi tutorial using BeetleboxCI.

 You can find the full written tutorial here: https://docs.beetleboxci.com/docs/tutorials/getting-started-raspberry-pi-overview